SlimJallouli/stm32mcu_aws_mar/README.md

   #### 6.2.3 Check your configuration
   Use a serial terminal (TeraTerm or [Web Based Serial Terminal](https://googlechromelabs.github.io/serial-terminal/)) to connect to your board

-Type the following commant to get your configuration
+Type the following command to get your configuration
   ```
 conf get
 ```

 ![alt text](<assets/Screenshot 2025-02-27 140101.png>)

-Type the following commant to get the AWS RootCA
+Type the following command to get the AWS RootCA
   ```
 pki export cert root_ca_cert
 ```